-- The course of study is 35 semester credits.
+- The course of study is 36 semester hours.
 All courses are offered online.
 Students have both theory and clinical practical coursework.
 In the fall one of your courses is Advanced Health Assessment and this course requires you to complete 90 clinical hours in a health care setting with a preceptor.
 You will be required to complete a clinical clearance paperwork, which includes a criminal background check, fingerprinting, and proof of immunization.
 It will be your responsibility to get your preceptor for this class.
 After being accepted into the program you will receive an email outlining how to complete this requirement prior to the first day of classes.
 In addition you may be asked to come to campus for a one-day clinical experience during the fall.

 - The MSN programs at the Florida State University are accredited by the Commission on Collegiate Nursing Education (CCNE).

 - With the classroom and clinical experiences, the graduate from the Nurse Educator program will meet the competencies published by the Southern Regional Education Board (SREB) and the National League of Nursing (NLN).

 - Applications for the MSN Nurse Educator program will be accepted throughout the year and must be received by July 1st for consideration and review for August admission.